 Because of their inner-city locations, not all of our managed stations have car parks.
-You can find further detail about this on our station pages on our website, and in the station guides\.
-Where station car parks are provided, we have stipulated an appropriate number of spaces for disabled badge holders in accordance with the Department for Transport, Code of Practice design standard for Accessible Stations and the Persons of Reduced Mobility National Technical Specification Notice (PRM NTSN).
+You can find further detail about this on our stages pages on our website, and in the station guides.
+Where station car parks are provided, we have stipulated an appropriate number of spaces for disabled badge holders in accordance with the Department for

+Transport's design standards for accessible railway stations, the Code of Practice and the Persons of Reduced Mobility Technical Specification of Interoperability.
 We regularly review the number of disabled parking bays at our managed stations.